stevesaliman/gradle-properties-plugin/README.md

 # Gradle Properties Plugin #
-Gradle has released 2.0, and the properties plugin appears to work fine with it.
-It is also available on the new [Gradle Plugin portal] (http://plugins.gradle.org/) Gradle plugin repository with the id ```net.saliman.properties```.

 The Properties plugin is a useful plugin that changes the way Gradle loads properties from the various properties files.
 See the [CHANGELOG] (http://github.com/stevesaliman/gradle-properties-plugin/blob/master/CHANGELOG.md)